David Wilkinson (chemical engineer)

-David P. Wilkinson is a distinguished professor of chemical and electrochemical engineering in the University of British Columbia and a specialist in the field of electrochemical sciences and technologies.
+David P. Wilkinson is a professor of chemical and electrochemical engineering at the University of British Columbia and a specialist in the field of electrochemical sciences and technologies.

-In 2020, he was named a member of the Order of Canada, Canada's highest civilian honors, recognizing Canadians “whose service shapes our society, whose innovations ignite our imaginations, and whose compassion unites our communities,” because of his contributions to electrochemical engineering and sciences, particularly the development of fuel cell technology.
+In 2020, he was named a member of the Order of Canada, Canada's highest civilian honors, because of his contributions to electrochemical engineering and sciences, particularly the development of fuel cell technology.